ocaml/ocaml.org/data/tutorials/language/5rt_03_compiler_backend.md

 This is an adaptation of the chapter [The Compiler Backend: Bytecode and Native code](https://dev.realworldocaml.org/compiler-backend.html) from the book [Real World OCaml](https://dev.realworldocaml.org/), reproduced here with permission.

-# The Compiler Backend: Bytecode and Native code {#the-compiler-backend-byte-code-and-native-code}
+# The Compiler Backend: Bytecode and Native code <a name="the-compiler-backend-byte-code-and-native-code"></a>

 Once OCaml has passed the type checking stage, it can stop emitting syntax and type errors and begin the process of compiling the well-formed modules